kkkkkaran/BouquetFlowers/README.md

 GCP: Google Cloud Platform

 TensorFlow YOLO:
-- The system was deployed on a GCP Instance with 4vCPUs 16GB Memory and an Nvidia Tesla P4 GPU.
+- The model was trained and tested on a GCP Instance with 4vCPUs 16GB Memory and an Nvidia Tesla P4 GPU.
 Implementation guide is contained within the folder.

 GCP TPU Training for Object Detection
 - Instructions on training pre-trained models for transfer learning using Google's TPU and solutions to road blocks due to Tensorflow changes.